 Have you ever looked up at the stars and felt a pull to understand your place in the grand scheme of things?
 That deep, personal search for meaning is perhaps the single most powerful thread connecting every religion on Earth.
 It’s a core part of the human experience—this drive to find answers that go beyond our daily routines.

-Whether it's framed as answering a divine call in Christianity, submitting to the will of Allah in Islam, or walking the path to enlightenment in Buddhism, every faith provides a kind of roadmap for this quest.
+This isn't just a philosophical observation; it’s a global reality.
+A large majority of people worldwide identify with a religion, showing how widespread the search for meaning is among human societies1.
+Whether it’s framed as answering a divine call in Christianity, submitting to the will of Allah in Islam, or walking the path to enlightenment in Buddhism, every faith provides a kind of roadmap for this quest.

 Mapping the Common Ground